 Franco-Afghan reporter held arbitrarily for past five months in Kabul

-Reporters Without Borders (RSF) reiterates its call for the immediate and unconditional release of Mortaza Behboudi, a journalist with French and Afghan dual nationality who has been detained in a Kafkaesque manner in Kabul since 7 January.
+Reporters Without Borders (RSF) reiterates its call for the immediate and unconditional release of Mortaza Behboudi, a journalist with French and Afghan dual nationality who has been detained in a Kafkaesque manner in Kabul since 7 January without any public announcement of charges against him.